 Could studying a genetically linked population shed light on a link between ADHD and Alzheimer’s Disease?
-That is just one of the questions researchers are pondering in studying the Paisa people of Colombia.
+That is just one question researchers ponder in studying the Paisa people of Colombia.

-For generations, a disease called the “foolishness” has suddenly struck middle-age members of an extended family in Colombia’s Antioquia region.
+For generations, a disease called “The Foolishness” has suddenly struck middle-age members of an extended family in Colombia’s Antioquia region.
 It starts with mild forgetfulness.
 Soon, however, it reduces its victims to infantile incapacitation.
 It’s not just one family, either.

 People here have long attributed La Bobera to a host of superstitions: a mythic priest’s revenge or touching a mysterious tree.
 Scientists now know it is a genetic mutation.
-The relatively high rates of intermarriage has concentrated the mutation.
-Until the 19th Century, this population in this mountainous remained rather isolated.
+The relatively high rates of intermarriage in this population has concentrated the mutation.
+Until the 19th Century, this mountainous region they call home remained rather isolated.

 A mutation occurs when DNA is damaged or changed in such a way as to alter its genetic message; that message then passes down through the generations.
 (See The National Human Genome Research Institute page on mutations.)
 By studying this mutation, researchers hope to learn more about other forms of Alzheimer’s and its treatment.

 Pam Belluck shares the dramatic details on the disease and its discovery, along with hopes for treatment, in The New York Times.
 (There is an article, “Alzheimer’s Stalks a Colombian Family“, and a video, “The Vanishing Mind”)

 This isn’t the first time that genetic discovery has taken place in the Paisa population.
 In fact, researchers studying this unique population have learned much about ADHD from them, too.
 For example, a genetic link between ADHD and conduct disorder/oppositional defiance disorder was discovered by studying selected Paisa families (multi-generational).